 Other regions, upgraded to orange zone status, comprise Liguria, Abruzzo, Basilicata and Umbria.
 A decision by the government regarding Campania will be announced on November 10.

-November 11 saw 2,224 new cases of Coronavirus cases in Tuscany, with 33 deaths from the disease. (rosanna cirigliano)
+November 11 saw 2,224 new cases of Coronavirus in Tuscany, with 33 deaths from the disease. (rosanna cirigliano)

 To read more in Italian, visit Florence’s La Repubblica news site.